-&lt;sup>87 ChAFTA (n 1), art 7.9.2, Chapter 7 Trade Remedies.
+&lt;sup>87 ChAFTA, supra n.
+1, Art.
+7.9.2, Ch.
+7 Trade Remedies.

-For the final report of Australia's Anti-Dumping Commission, see Anti-Dumping Commission, Alleged Dumping of A4 Copy Paper Exported from the Federative Republic of Brazil, the People's Republic of China, the Republic of Indonesia and the Kingdom of Thailand, and Alleged Subsidisation of A4 Copy Paper Exported from the People's Republic of China and the Republic of Indonesia, Report No 341 (March 17, 2017).
-The public record of the investigation is available at <www.industry.gov.au/regulations-and-standards/anti-dumping-and-countervailing-system/anti-dumping-commission-archive-cases/epr-341>.
-For the WTO Panel decision, see Panel Report, Australia - Anti-Dumping Measures on A4 Copy Paper, WT/DS529/R (adopted 27 January 2020).
-For a discussion of this decision, see Weihuan Zhou and Delei Peng, 'Australia - Anti-Dumping Measures on A4 Copy Paper' (2021)115(1) American Journal of International Law 94.
+For the final report of Australia's Anti-Dumping Commission, see Anti-Dumping Commission, Alleged Dumping of A4 Copy Paper Exported from the Federative Republic of Brazil, the People's Republic of China, the Republic of Indonesia and the Kingdom of Thailand, and Alleged Subsidisation of A4 Copy Paper Exported from the People's Republic of China and the Republic of Indonesia, Report No 341 (17 Mar.
+2017).
+The public record of the investigation is, www.industry. gov.au/regulations-and-standards/anti-dumping-and-countervailing-system/anti-dumping-commis sion-archive-cases/epr-341.
+For the WTO Panel decision, see Panel Report, Australia - Anti-Dumping Measures on A4 Copy Paper, WT/DS529/R (adopted 27 Jan.
+2020).
+For a discussion of this decision, see Weihuan Zhou & Delei Peng, Australia - Anti-Dumping Measures on A4 Copy Paper, 115(1) Am.
+J. Int'l L. 94 (2021).